 What are the requirements for Medicaid in Rhode Island?
 Medicaid eligibility requirements are determined by the joint federal and state bodies that provide health coverage to millions of low-income Americans.
 The process for how to qualify for Medicaid, or the Medical Assistance Program as it is called in Rhode Island, makes it possible for individuals and families to take advantage of affordable health coverage in the state.
 Such aid from Medicaid includes inpatient and outpatient hospital care, preventive services, durable medical equipment and many more medical services.
 Officials from the Executive Office of Health and Human Services (EOHHS) review applications to determine who is eligible for Medicaid on the state level, based on the federal guidelines.
 Additionally, Rhode Island officials may alter or add guidelines based on regional needs.
 For potential beneficiaries, understanding Medicaid application guidelines will make the process easier to manage.
 Find details about Medicaid benefits eligibility in Rhode Island by reading through the page below.

-Who is eligible for Medicaid in the Rhode Island?
+Who qualifies for Medicaid in Rhode Island?

 Satisfying Medicaid eligibility requirements starts with determining which group an applicant falls into prior to requesting benefits.
 Eligibility for Medicaid broken down by group is an organized way for officials to determine if potential beneficiaries may receive benefits.
 Groups include individuals who are pregnant, children under the age of 19, seniors, parents or persons receiving Supplemental Security Income, or SSI.
 Additionally, persons with disabilities, such as blindness, may also be eligible for Medicaid and receive benefits from the state.
 Since 2010, Rhode Island adopted provisions made possible by the Affordable Care Act, which now includes low-income adults without children as a group who may qualify for Medicaid benefits as well.
 To learn more about who qualifies for Medicaid, download our free guide.